County Galway: Irish language

-Nearly 20% of the population of County Galway live in the Gaeltacht (Irish-speaking districts).
+Nearly 20% of the population of County Galway live in areas classed as Gaeltachts (Irish-speaking districts).
 County Galway is home to the largest Gaeltacht Irish-speaking region in Ireland.
 There are over 48,000 people living within this region, which extends from Galway city westwards through Connemara.
 The region consists of the following Irish-speaking areas: Galway City Gaeltacht (parts of the city), Gaeltacht Cois Fharraige, Conamara Theas, Aran Islands, and Duiche Sheoigheach (a part of the northern Galway region known as "Joyce Country" and Maam Valley).

 All schools within the Gaeltacht use the Irish language for classroom instruction.
 There is also a third-level constituent college of NUIG called Acadamh na hOllscolaíochta Gaeilge in Carraroe and Carna.
 Clifden is the largest town in the region.
 Galway City is also home to Ireland's only Irish-language theatre, Taibhdhearc na Gaillimhe.
 There is a strong Irish-language media presence in this area too, which boasts the radio station Raidió na Gaeltachta and Foinse newspaper in Carraroe and national TV station TG4 in Baile na hAbhann.
 The Aran Islands are also part of the Galway Gaeltacht.

-According to Census 2016, there were 84,249 people in County Galway who could speak Irish.
-According to Census 2011, the Galway city and county Gaeltacht has a population of 48,907, of which 30,978 said they could speak Irish; 23,788 can be classed as native Irish speakers, while 7,190 speak Irish daily only within the classroom.
+According to Census 2016, 84,249 people in County Galway claimed they could speak Irish.
+According to Census 2011, the Galway city and county Gaeltacht has a population of 48,907, of which 30,978 said they could speak Irish; 23,788 classed themselves as native Irish speakers, while 7,190 speak Irish daily only within the classroom.
 There are 3,006 attending the ten Gaelscoil (Irish language primary schools) and three Gaelcholáiste (Irish language secondary schools) outside the Galway Gaeltacht.
 According to the Irish Census 2016, there are 9,445 people in the county who identify themselves as being daily Irish speakers outside the education system.